Home Home

 On the 14th of October 2015 a memorial stone was unveiled in Coventry to the victims of the attack.
 It is located on Unity Lawn in the grounds of the Cathedral.

-The dedication service was simple but dignified and helped bring closure to the victims' families who have never forgotten their loved ones.
+The dedication service was simple but dignified and helped bring a degree of closure to the victims' families who have never forgotten their loved ones.
 Many of them were in attendance and they laid single white roses at its base.

 Coventry City Council paid for the memorial and the Cathedral, which is renowned throughout the world as a centre of peace and reconciliation, facilitated its location.
 It is a short distance from Broadgate.
 Given that it is almost impossible to determine the exact site of the blast (somewhere near the Lady Godiva statue, see below for Rob Orland's comparison of contemporary and modern maps) and the fact that Broadgate tends to be re-modelled every few years, it was felt by the families that Unity Lawn would be a better location.